jkammerland/backport/README.md

-# Backport c++
+# Backport C++

 [![Linux CI](https://github.com/jkammerland/backport/actions/workflows/ubuntu_ci.yml/badge.svg?branch=master)](https://github.com/jkammerland/backport/actions/workflows/ubuntu_ci.yml)
 [![Windows CI](https://github.com/jkammerland/backport/actions/workflows/windows_ci.yml/badge.svg?branch=master)](https://github.com/jkammerland/backport/actions/workflows/windows_ci.yml)
 [![macOS CI](https://github.com/jkammerland/backport/actions/workflows/macos_ci.yml/badge.svg?branch=master)](https://github.com/jkammerland/backport/actions/workflows/macos_ci.yml)

 This project aims to backport C++23/26 constructs that can be implemented in earlier versions of the standard.
 The goal is that when the real implementation is available, the library defaults to the real one, providing a seamless drop-in replacement.

+> [!WARNING]
+> **ABI Compatibility Warning**: Never expose `backport::` types across shared library boundaries.
+> These types may resolve to different implementations (`std::` vs third-party) depending on
+> compiler version and build flags, causing silent ABI incompatibility.
+This leads to memory
+> corruption, crashes, or incorrect behavior - NOT compile/link errors.
+Keep these types internal
+> to your implementation and use standard types at API boundaries.

+> [!NOTE]
+> For header-only or static library builds, any implementation mismatch will result in compile/link errors.

 ## How to install